Jaffer-sadiq/GitHub-Actions/Labfiles/Module-4-Advanced-Usage-and-Integration.md

 ### Task 2: Debugging and monitoring workflow

+Debugging and monitoring workflows in GitHub Actions involve using detailed logging, GitHub's job status and logs, and notifications for failures to identify and resolve issues.
+Integrating external logging services and setting up metrics and alerts can further enhance visibility and proactive issue management, ensuring more reliable and efficient development cycles.

+In this task, you will analyse and resolve an error with the worflow.

 1. Navigate to the **Code** **(1)** and click on **.github/workflows** **(2)** folder.

    ![](../media/4th-oidc-click.png)